animo/paradym-wallet/apps/easypid/README.md

 - 🟢 mDOC using OpenID4VCI
 - 🟢 PID presentation during (Q)EAA issuance
 - 🟠 Batch issuance and single-use credentials
+   - Implemented fully for PID.
+For non-PID: when the batch is gone the same credential is continually used
 - 🟢 Authorization code flow
 - 🔴 Client attestations